-Boilers - More common in relatively older homes, a boiler-based heating system uses gas, oil or electricity to heat water and produce steam that moves through pipes to heat radiators in individual rooms.
-All-electric boilers can achieve up to 95% to 100% AFUE, according to the DOE.
-Newer gas boilers must achieve 80% AFUE and newer fossil-fueled boilers must achieve a 75% AFUE.
+More common in relatively older homes, a boiler-based heating system uses gas, oil or electricity to heat water and produce steam that moves through pipes to heat radiators in individual rooms.
+All-electric boilers can achieve up to 95 percent to 100 percent AFUE, according to the DOE.
+Newer gas boilers must achieve 80 percent AFUE and newer fossil-fueled boilers must achieve a 75 percent AFUE.

 According to the DOE, the heating efficiency of an air-source heat pump is determined by its heating season performance factor, or HSPF.
 It's a measure of the total space heating required during the heating season, expressed in BTUs, divided by the total electrical energy consumed during the same season, expressed in watt-hours.